Bwari: History

 Its history dates as far back as the seventeenth century when a Zaria-based hunter came to the area in the company of his family to hunt.
 Legend has it that at the time there existed a place known as Bwayape, (Bwari Hill) which means ‘pound here’.
 He had given his wife some millet.
 She asked him where she could pound it and he said, ‘pound here’; thus the origin of the name.

 Bwaya later metamorphosed into the name Bwari.
 The four children of the hunter went swimming and were given the task of retrieving a precious object from the depth of the river.
 It turned out that it was the last of the four who succeeded at the task.
-But because of his place in the family he could not ascend the throne and his elder brother Tayebebe was crowned instead followed by Dadadogunyi.
+However, because of his place in the family he could not ascend the throne and his elder brother Tayebebe was crowned instead followed by Dadadogunyi.
 That object is still a symbol in the turbanning process of the Bwari people.

+Climate

+Temperatures in the climate range from 59 °F to 93°F, rarely falling below or above 100 °F, and there are two hot, humid seasons that alternate with hot, partly overcast ones.

+Average Temperature

+The average daily maximum temperature during the 2.4-month hot season, which runs from January 30 to April 12, is above 90 °F. March is the hottest month in Bwari, with an average high temperature of 92 °F and low temperature of 69 °F. The average daily maximum temperature during the 3.5-month cool season, which runs from June 21 to October 4, is below 82 °F. December is the coldest month of the year in Bwari, with an average high temperature of 87 °F and low temperature of 60 °F.

+Cloud

+Over the course of the year, Bwari's average percentage of cloud-covered sky varies significantly by season.
+In Bwari, the clearest portion of the year lasts 3.7 months, from roughly November 5 to February 25.
+In Bwari, January is the clearest month of the year with, on average, 55% of the sky being clear, mostly clear, or partly cloudy.
+Beginning from February 25 and lasting 8.4 months, the cloudier portion of the year ends approximately November 5.
+In Bwari, May has the highest percentage of cloud cover with an average of 84% cloud cover or overcast skies throughout the month.